ormandomneto/nying.ma/dpe.mdzod.khang/tbrc/README.md

 Collection of treasure revelation texts by Sangprul Ngesdon Gyatsho (1899-1958).
 W3PD996 I3PD1421-I3PD1422

+## se ra mkha' 'gro kun bzang bde skyong dbang mo :4 Sera Khandro Tercho

+Collected Treasure Revelations by one of the greatest female masters of the Nyingma order, Sera Kandro Kunzang Dekyong Wangmo (1892-1940).
+She was the guru of many of the most important teachers of the last generation.
+Dudjom Rinpoche sponsored the collection and publication of these volumes.
+Scanned with the generous support of Master Tam Shek-wing of the Vajrayana Buddhism Association.
+W21888          1983-1986

+## se ra mkha' 'gro'i gsung 'bum :6 Sera Khandro Sunbum

+Collected Works and revelations by Sera Kandro Kunzang Dekyong Wangmo (1892-1940), one of the greatest female masters of the Nyingma order.
+She was the guru of many of the most important teachers of the last generation.
+W1PD108254 I1PD108256-I1PD108261

 ## mthu stobs gling pa'i gter chos :10 Tutop Lingpa Tercho